-When you have received your GCSE results you will be able to contact School upload your results and to confirm your choice of courses and place in the sixth form.
-You will be sent a letter inviting you to enrol in the first week of September.
+When you have received your GCSE results you will be able to contact School upload your results and to confirm your choice of courses and place and enrol in the sixth form.
 Enrolment involves an individual meeting to discuss your results and the subjects you have chosen.
 It is sometimes possible to change subjects but this depends on whether there is space.
 We recognise that it is essential that students are on the right courses and we spend a great deal of time and effort with students to make sure this is the case.
 For this reason we suggest that for some students it makes sense to start the year studying four subjects-they can then drop to three in the subsequent weeks or months once they are absolutely sure of their final choices.

 Students are likely to have come from as many as 40 different schools so the induction sessions and tutorial are helpful in helping students to feel welcome and settled.
+There is also a lunchtime group Y12 Connect where students can borrow some table top games such as chess or Uno and meet others for some friendly chat.